The Last Hero (album): Reception

 The Last Hero has received generally positive reviews, with critics praising its lyrical themes and the band members' musicianship, though some criticized Michael Baskette's production and the album's long length.
-It has a score of 74 out of 100 on Metacritic, indicating "generally favorable reviews".
+It has a score of 74 out of 100 on the review aggregator Metacritic based on 8 reviews, indicating "generally favorable reviews".
 Dom Lawson from The Guardian gave the album a mixed review with a rating of three out of five stars.
 He praised the album's heavy sound, but said he felt that nearly "every last second of The Last Hero is purposefully, relentlessly bombastic" and that listening to the album from start to finish is an "exhausting" exercise.
 He concluded by saying that he felt the band was "trying too hard".
 Timothy Monger from AllMusic felt that the album stays within the band's "tried and true" sound and does not stray far from what listeners will expect, but overall liked the album, praising Tremonti's guitar playing and Kennedy's vocal performance.
 He gave it three-and-a-half stars out of five.
 TeamRock's Grant Moon gave the album four stars out of five and highly praised its lyrical themes, but lambasted Baskette's production, saying he "produces this all to within an inch of its life".
 He concluded by calling the album "a bold, bombastic rock album that really chimes with our troubled times".
 In a review of the band's performance with Parallax Orchestra in October 2017, writer Dom Lawson referred to The Last Hero as "stodgy and overproduced".